 You have received a tax inspection notice.
 If you understand French, you will realise the request is to ease the work for your inspector.
-In particular, you will have to provide him with a computerised file of your accounting data.
+In particular, you will have to provide the tax inspector with a computerised file of your accounting data.

 Don’t panic!
 You have 15 days to deliver a copy of your accounting entries in ‘FEC‘ format.